This page's main content:

 - Securing an entire watershed, from hilltop to hilltop, would minimize light and noise pollution.

-- Securing the surrounding hills would facilitate both fire control and smoke management during prescribed burns which are critical to maintaining a healthy prairie ecosystem.
+- Securing the surrounding hills would facilitate both fire control and smoke management during prescribed burns which are critical to maintaining a viable prairie ecosystem.

 - Containing the entire watershed, the preserve would protect the high-quality of Glacier Creek from off-site pollution of its water.
-Glacier Creek is a small spring-fed tributary of the Big Papillion that originates from springs on the present preserve.
+Glacier Creek is a small spring-fed tributary of the Big Papillion that originates from springs within the watershed.

 - Securing the entire watershed would avoid adverse effects of roads on vegetation, wildlife, hydrology, and the environment.